lastralab/ABISSMAL/README.md

    3. Insert setup information accordingly
    4. Raspberry pi will be restarted automatically to apply changes
    5. If you are using ssh connection, you might need to <a href="https://github.com/lastralab/Abissmal/wiki/Installation#external-drive-not-found">mount the external drive</a>
-   6. From root directory run `bash Main.sh` to start collecting data
+   6. Run `bash Main.sh` to start collecting data

 ## Troubleshooting